AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/feats/gunner-tce.md

 ---
 # Gunner
 *Source: Tasha's Cauldron of Everything p.
 80*
-**Ability Score Increase**: Increase your Dexterity score by 1, to a maximum of 20.

 You have a quick hand and keen eye when employing firearms, granting you the following benefits:

+- Increase your Dexterity score by 1, to a maximum of 20.
-- You gain proficiency with firearms (see "<span title="Dungeon Master's Guide">Firearms</span>" in the Dungeon Master's Guide).
+- You gain proficiency with firearms (see "[Firearms](Інструменти%20ДМ/CLI/rules/variant-rules/firearms-xdmg.md)" in the Dungeon Master's Guide).
 - You ignore the loading property of firearms.
 - Being within 5 feet of a hostile creature doesn't impose disadvantage on your ranged attack rolls.